 - Induction cooktops are more energy-efficient than a gas or electric cooktop.

-- Induction cooktops are easier to clean that traditional burners.
+- Induction cooktops are easier to clean than traditional burners.

 Induction Cooktop Cookware